Chris Angove, Independent Professional Engineer

 Looking again at the classic Gaussian PDF in Figure 3-2, also known as a normal distribution or bell curve because of its resemblance to the shape of a bell, there are some interesting features.
 The probability of a noise voltage being between, say, x1 and x2, (p(x1≤x<x2), would be the area under the curve between x1 and x2.
 (3-5) is the equation for this.

-Further to the comments in Section 2, another way of understanding use of the term 'white' in additive white Gaussian noise is to apply the Auto correlation Function followed by a Fourier transform to convert the result from the time domain to a frequency spectrum (6).
+Further to the comments in Section 2, another way of understanding use of the term 'white' in additive white Gaussian noise is to apply the Auto Correlation Function (ACF) followed by a Fourier transform to convert the result from the time domain to a power against frequency spectrum (6) (7).

-The individual charges which generate AWGN voltages are in large numbers, random and independent and AWGN is the result of a random process.
-Then by applying the Auto-correlation function to a sampled AWGN voltage against time waveform, the result is a delta function of the time difference (τ) with a weighting of N0/2 where N0 is the noise power density in watts/hertz (W/Hz).
+The individual charges which generate AWGN voltages are in large numbers, random and independent so AWGN is the result of a random process.
+Then by applying the ACF function to a sampled AWGN voltage against time waveform, the result is a delta function of the time difference (τ) with a weighting of N0/2 where N0 is the noise power density in watts/hertz (W/Hz).
 (4-1).

 In (4-1), the weighting of the delta function is divided by 2 to relate to the power on each side of a double sideband frequency spectrum, covering both positive and negative frequencies.
 For a single sided spectrum the weighting would be N0.